guaguanco127/plugins/README.md

 [brianriordanmusic@gmail.com](mailto:brianriordanmusic@gmail.com)
 [https://www.brianriordanmusic.com/](https://www.brianriordanmusic.com/)

 This repository is a project started by Brian Riordan in 2023.
-Users that have access to either Max/MSP, or Ableton Live Suite, will have the ability to use customized patches, abstractions, externals, or Max for Live devices.
+Users with access to either Max/MSP or Ableton Live Suite will be able to use customized patches, abstractions, externals, or Max for Live devices.
 Users with access to RNBO can build their own VST or AU audio plugins for free to use with their own DAW.

 The purpose of this project is primarily educational.
 However, some basic patches or VSTs here are designed with "DAW agnosticism" in mind.
 If you have access to fundamental mixing plugins, then it doesn't matter which DAW you use.

 The naming system (br.xxxx.xx.1.0) is because all of these are prototypes.
 A more "proper" name will occur when these reach a certain level of quality regarding their stability and GUI.
-When that happens, the effect may move to a Gumroad account
+When that happens, the effect may move to a Gumroad account.

-Please contact me at the emails provided above if you have any question, notice any errors, or have any requests.
+Please contact me at the emails provided above if you have any questions, notice any errors, or have any requests.

 ## Links to Max/MSP Patches, Abstractions, Externals, RNBO, VSTs, and Ableton Max for Live: